The Ethics of Touch in Psychotherapy:

 2. Read/watch articles & videos.

 GENERAL COURSE DESCRIPTION

-This course reviews the importance of touch for human development and healing practices, describes the application of touch in psychotherapy as adjunct to verbal psychotherapy.
-It looks critically at the prohibition of touch in therapy and examines its historical, professional and cultural roots.
+This intermediate level course reviews the importance of touch for human development and healing practices, describes the application of touch in psychotherapy as adjunct to verbal psychotherapy.
+It opens with a short video on an introduction to touch, followed by two articles.
+The articles look critically at the prohibition of touch in therapy and examine its historical, professional and cultural roots.
 Sexualizing most forms of touch combined with psychoanalytic and risk management guidelines are reviewed, as they present the main obstacles for the clinically appropriate use of touch in therapy.
 Issues of power, gender, history of abuse, dx and context are also discussed.
 Finally, detailed clinical and ethical guidelines for the appropriate use of touch in therapy are provided and description of ethical decision-making and a summary of California law in regard to touch in therapy are also presented.
-(Intermediate level).

 - Review the importance of touch for human development and healing practices.

 - Outline the objections for using touch in psychotherapy.

 - Discuss the relationships between sexual and non-sexual forms of touch in therapy.

 - Review professional organizations' codes of ethics on touch.